What is kidney removal?

-- a kidney that is no longer functioning properly
+- your kidney is no longer functioning properly

 - loss of blood

-- allergic reactions to anesthesia or other medications
+- allergic reaction to anesthesia or other medications

 - breathing difficulties